marco-buratto/signage-orchestrator/CONTRIBUTING.md

     # Do the same for player2Test (changing player-name).

 You will now see that the two players populate the backend database and are shown in the Players tab of the UI.

+****BUILD****

+In order to create the installation .deb packages, a quick make-release script is provided within each vm.

+    # From the dev-setup folder.
+    vagrant ssh backend
+    sudo -i
+    cd /var/www/backend
+    bash DEBIAN-PKG/make-release.sh  --action deb

+Package file will be available in the /tmp directory, you can scp it to your development host or move it into the /vagrant folder; in this case the file will be available in the dev-setup folder.

+    # From the dev-setup folder.
+    vagrant ssh ui
+    sudo -i
+    cd /var/www/ui
+    bash DEBIAN-PKG/make-release.sh  --action deb

+Package file will be available in the /tmp directory.